esplito/coding-notes/testing-accessibility/3-manual-accessibility-testing/notes.md

 >_A typical workflow is to identify a few problems, examine markup in DevTools, then jump over to the code to remediate the issues._

 - Use dev tools in browser to investigate them
-	- Check focus styles by forcing their interactive states
+	- Check focus styles by forcing their interactive states (example: `a`-tags can  give us a hint)
 	-

 ## Useful resources